luisegallego/Linear-nodejs/README.md

 To build module: `npm run build`

-To run demo js script using naitive module: `npm run index`
+To run demo js script using naitive module: `npm run start`

 Note: This project is using the NAN interface.
 More information can be found below.